AdrianGonz97/refined-cf-pages-action/README.md

 To generate an API token:

 1. Log in to the Cloudflare dashboard.
-2. Select My Profile from the dropdown menu of your user icon on the top right of your dashboard.
+1. Select My Profile from the dropdown menu of your user icon on the top right of your dashboard.
-3. Select API Tokens > Create Token.
+1. Select API Tokens > Create Token.
-4. Under Custom Token, select Get started.
+1. Under Custom Token, select Get started.
-5. Name your API Token in the Token name field.
+1. Name your API Token in the Token name field.
-6. Under Permissions, select Account, Cloudflare Pages and Edit:
+1. Under Permissions, select Account, Cloudflare Pages and Edit:
-7. Select Continue to summary > Create Token.
+1. Select Continue to summary > Create Token.

-More information can be found on [our guide for making Direct Upload deployments with continous integration](https://developers.cloudflare.com/pages/how-to/use-direct-upload-with-continuous-integration/#use-github-actions).
+More information can be found on [our guide for making Direct Upload deployments with continuous integration](https://developers.cloudflare.com/pages/how-to/use-direct-upload-with-continuous-integration/#use-github-actions).

 ### Specifying a branch